 SM7B & GoXLR Noise Gate Setting

-The noise gate’s job is to mute the microphone when you’re not speaking.
-This will make the microphone dead silent and mute background noise like fans, cars, etc. until you start speaking again.
+The noise gate‘s job is to mute the microphone when you’re not speaking.
+This will make the microphone dead silent and mute background noise like fans, cars, etc., until you start speaking again.

-The downside of a noise gate is that it can be distracting when your online audience hears it click on and off so it’s best to only use the noise gate when you have music or game noise in the background to help hide these transitions.
+The downside of a noise gate is that it can be distracting when your online audience hears it click on and off, so it’s best only to use the noise gate when you have music or game noise in the background to help hide these transitions.

 To set the noise gate, use the following parameters: